Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 - ISP speed throttling, network congestion, or infrastructure issues.

-- Too many devices connected to your network.
+- Too many devices are connected to your network.

-- Background processes taking up too much CPU, RAM, or graphics power.
+- Background processes take up too much CPU, RAM, or graphics power.

 - Slow internet servers or being geographically far away from where the service you’re trying to access is hosted.